ray-project/ray/doc/source/train/user-guides/using-gpus.rst

 Setting the GPU type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Ray Train allows you to specify the accelerator type for each worker.
-This is useful if your model training has some GPU memory constraints that requires a specific type of GPU.
+This is useful if you want to use a specific accelerator type for model training.
 In a heterogeneous Ray cluster, this means that your training workers will be forced to run on the specified GPU type,
 rather than on any arbitrary GPU node.